joaopedroso/scipbook/docs/graph.rst

                            & x_{ik} \in \{0,1\}                           & \forall i \in V; k=1, \ldots, K_{\text{max}} \\
                            & y_{k} \in \{0,1\}                            & k=1, \ldots, K_{\text{max}}

-The first constraint in this formulation indicates that the exactly one color is assigned to each vertex.
-The second constraint connects variables :math:`x` and :math:`y`, allowing coloring with color :math:`k` only if :math:`y_k=1`, and forbids the ends of any edge :math:`\{i,j\}~`, vertices :math:`i` and :math:`j`, from having the same color simultaneously.
+The first constraint in this formulation indicates that exactly one color is assigned to each vertex.
+The second constraint connects variables :math:`x` and :math:`y`, allowing coloring with color :math:`k` only if :math:`y_k=1`, and forbids the endpoits of any edge :math:`\{i,j\}~`, vertices :math:`i` and :math:`j`, from having the same color simultaneously.

 Many of the mathematical optimization solvers, including SCIP, use the branch-and-bound method (see Margin Seminar :ref:`branch-and-bound`).
 Since all color classes in the formulation above are treated indifferently, the solution space has a great deal of symmetry.
-This causes troubles to branch-and-bound, increasing enormously the size of the tree that needs to be explored.
+Symmetry causes troubles to branch-and-bound, increasing enormously the size of the tree that needs to be explored.
 For example, the solutions :math:`V_1 = {1,2,3}, V2 = {4,5}` and :math:`V_1 = {4,5}, V2 = {1,2,3}` are equivalent, but are represented by different vectors :math:`x` and :math:`y`.
 In this case, there occurs a phenomenon where branching on any of the variables :math:`x,y` leads to no improvements in the lower bound.
 When solving the graph coloring problem with a mathematical optimization solver, to avoid some symmetry in the solution space, it is recommended to add the following constraints.

 .. math::
    y_{k} \geq y_{k+1}  \quad & k=1, \ldots, K_{\text{max}}-1 \\